-This salad is loaded with flavor.
+Antipasto salad platter is loaded with flavor.
 It reminds me of all the good parts of an Italian sub sandwich, minus the bread. 🙂 Like a chopped Italian salad!
 So delicious.

 This is a gorgeous salad and makes a great presentation when laid out on a platter.
 Take this to a party and people will ooh and aah! 🙂

-Why not call it the anti-pasta antipasto salad!? 🙂 It fits, right?
-No pasta is used in this version and with 19 grams of fat and only 4 grams of net carbs – you’ve got the perfect salad for a meal!
+Why not call it the anti-pasta antipasto salad? 🙂 It fits, right?
+No pasta is used in this version, and with 19 grams of fat and only 4 grams of net carbs - you've got the perfect keto antipasto salad recipe!